What will your generation's legacy be?

 What happens on Leeds150?

-You’ll join a group of 100 people in Leeds to tackle a pressing challenge your city faces: This year’s challenge is: What is the city we want Leeds to be?
+You’ll join a group of up to 100 people in Leeds to tackle a pressing challenge your city faces: This year’s challenge is: How do we act together to transform Leeds into a cleaner, greener place for all by 2043?

 Leeds150 is intergenerational, giving you the opportunity to work with around 30 established leaders from across the city, who act as group advisors, speakers and immersion hosts.
 The established leaders benefit from seeing the world through your eyes – the next generation.